Prescriptions Information

 Online

-You can also order your repeat prescriptions via Systm Online on a computer, ipad or a phone APP.
-The surgery will give you a log in and password to access this, please ring us to organize this.
+This is the quickest and safest way to request your medication.
+The surgery will give you a log in and password to access this, please ring or visit us to organise this.

 Emergency Prescription Requests

 Emergency prescription requests cannot be used for medication which has been ordered late.
-You should allow 2 working days for routine repeat prescription requests.
+You should allow 3 working days for routine repeat prescription requests.
 Please respect our staff, as it is your responsibility to ensure that your repeat prescription request is ordered in plenty of time.

 Urgent Prescription Requests